sagemath/sagewiki_to_gh-2022-10-10/devel/LatexToWorksheet.md

 == Examples ==

+To view a worksheet, click on the "worksheet" link, then in the resulting page find the big blue download box and use your browser's function to copy the link there.<<BR>>
+Then open your notebook, click the "Upload" link near the upper-left and then paste in the link into the URL field (the second one).

  * Group Theory Primer (2010/01/30)<<BR>>
    Lots of simple Sage code, some simple mathematics, one interact (search for "@interact")<<BR>> Best working demo<<BR>>